|English and Pedagogy MCQ Questions with Answer|

 (a) It is a rigid well-defined system

 (b) It has a good reputation

 (c) Fees of other educational systems are too high for the quality of education given

 (d) It allows students some scope to learn at their own pace

 Q5.
 What will be the impact of having an interactive syllabus?

-(a) Teachers and student will explore sources other than the text book
+(a) Teachers and students will explore sources other than the textbook

 (b) Students may get distracted any perform poorly in examinations

 (c) Weaker students may get left behind

 (d) Teachers may not be able to cover the entire syllabus for the examination